hype-moment/pluswall/README.md

 		 echo "sh ~/PlusWall/Aliens/plus.sh &" >> ~/.profile

+This command will create the ".profile" file in your home if it doesn't exist, if it already exists, the command will create the responsible line so that everything goes smoothly.

 3) Enter the "pluswall" directory and copy the "PlusWall" directory to your home

 		cp -r ~/pluswall/PlusWall ~